-Caring Network serves over 300 pregnant teens and women and their families each year.
+Caring Network serves hundreds of pregnant teens and women and their families each year.
 Caring Network clients have access to personalized case management, referrals, material support, parenting and pregnancy education classes, and limited transitional housing.
-All services are FREE and provided at our site (1441 South Westnedge) or in the home/community.
+All services are FREE and are either provided at our site (1441 South Westnedge) or at a community location.

 At Caring Network we work with families to reduce infant mortality risk factors, ensure healthy pregnancies, encourage healthy child development, and build strong parenting skills.
 Our goal is to help women choose life for their baby, deliver a healthy baby, and assist parents in providing a good life for both themselves and their child.

 Caring Network staff provide compassionate and confidential help to pregnant and parenting women, helping them find the community resources they need in order to have a healthy pregnancy and birth and to achieve their goals.
 We offer case management to set goals, help with housing needs, provide support for women in crisis, learn parenting skills, and more.
 Pregnancy case management usually occurs from before birth until the child is one year old.